IHE/PCC.ODH/input/pagecontent/downloads.md

 **Full Implementation Guide**

-The entire implementation guide (including the HTML files, definitions, validation information, etc.) may be downloaded [here](full-ig.zip).
+The entire Implementation Guide (including the HTML files, definitions, validation information, etc.) may be downloaded [here](full-ig.zip).

 In addition there are format specific definitions files.